 Before your procedure, it’s important to understand these risks, which is why our doctors will take the time to discuss them and answer any questions you may have.
 Be sure to consider these risks as well as the benefits of the surgery, as this is an essential step in determining if gastric bypass is the right choice for you.
 Your doctor will help you through this process.
 Some of the most common risks or concerns you’ll want to consider include:

 - Nutritional Deficiencies: Because the digestive tract is much shorter following the surgery, your body will have less opportunity to absorb important vitamins and minerals from food.
 This can put you at risk for nutritional deficiencies if you don’t properly manage your diet with your doctor.

 - Dumping Syndrome: Dumping syndrome is an unpleasant side effect that can occur after gastric bypass.
 Though it is not medically dangerous, it can produce troubling symptoms like cramping, nausea, vomiting, and diarrhea.
 The symptoms are usually a result of eating sugary foods or drinks and often resolve on their own in one to three hours.

-- Increased Risk of Ulcers: Following gastric bypass, you may experience an increased risk of developing stomach ulcers.
-This is especially true for smokers or those taking aspirin or anti-inflammatory drugs.
+- Increased Risk of Ulcers and/or Hernia: Following gastric bypass, there is an increased risk of developing stomach ulcers and incisional hernia.6 Although rare, this is especially true for smokers or those taking aspirin or anti-inflammatory drugs.

 - Not Easily Reversed: Gastric bypass surgery is considered a permanent solution.
 It is technically possible to reverse but this is challenging and difficult to do.
 It is important to consider this before deciding to undergo the procedure.